Seneca-ICTOER/OPS102/docs/09-regex/01-what-why.md

 ## Why should we use Regular Expressions?

 Regular Expressions (*regexp* or *regex*) can be a little daunting to learn: they often look like someone was just bashing their head against the keyboard (or, like a cat was walking across the keyboard).
-But they are very powerful - a well-written regular expression can replace many pages of code in a programming language such as C or C++ - and so it is worth investing some time to understand them.
+But they are very powerful: a well-written regular expression can replace many pages of code in a programming language such as C or C++, and so it is worth investing some time to understand them.